Round Top Lake Sunset

 In fact we remain within the Stanislaus National Forest through the next two Wilderness Areas along the Tahoe to Yosemite Trail, the Carson Iceberg and Emigrant Wilderness.

-Hikers heading North or South out of Highway 4 along the Western flank of the High Sierra must obtain permits from the Stanislaus National Forest.
+Hikers heading North or South out of the Highway 4 corridor along the Western flank of the High Sierra must obtain permits from the Stanislaus National Forest.

 Stanislaus National Forest